enzo-project/enzo-e/doc/source/tests/pytest_framework.rst

 `test/answer_tests/answer_testing.py`.
 All answer tests are located in the other files within the `test/answer_tests` directory.

-Some other functionallity, that may be reused in other unrelated scripts provided in the Enzo-E repository, are provided in the ``test_utils`` subdirectory.
+Some other functionality, that may be reused in other unrelated scripts provided in the Enzo-E repository, is provided in the ``test_utils`` subdirectory.

 Running the Answer Test Suite
 -----------------------------